Sadaki Nakabayashi: Judo

 the highest ranking judo instructors in the Eastern United States and eventually earned the rank of 9th Dan.
 He would serve as a kata judge for Nage-no-kata.
 He would serve as the as a judge in the AAU Women's Kata Championships.
 Nagabayshi emphasized the changing nature of throws in Judo.

 Author

-Sadaki Nakabayashi co-authored a book in 1960 called How to Improve Your Judo.
+In 1960, Sadaki Nakabayashi co-authored a book with Henry Okamura and others called How to Improve Your Judo.

 Students

 Nakabayashi's students included the judo twins.
 Nakabayshi firmly believed that judo was growing and changing from the older techniques.
 Another of his students was Bernard Lepkofker and Ron Hoffman.

 As early as 1973, he had organized the Nakabayshi Judo Invitational Tournament.